The Vampira Show: Synopsis

 Each show began with the spectral image of the wasp-waisted Vampira gliding through knee-deep fog down a dark corridor toward the viewer.
 At the end of her trance-like walk she would suddenly let out a long, piercing scream as the camera zoomed in on her face.
 She would then smile and coyly remark, "Screaming relaxes me so."
 After that Nurmi would sit on a Victorian double-ended sofa decorated with skulls and introduce the movie of the night, sometimes pausing to play with her pet spider Rolo, talk with off-camera ghosts, torment her advertiser, Fletcher Jones, in amusing commercials, or drink a Vampira Cocktail at her poison bar.
 The show's theme music was from the Adagio movement in Music for Strings, Percussion and Celesta by Béla Bartók and excerpts from Uranus from The Planets by Gustav Holst.
+She closed off most episodes with her catchphrase: "This is Vampira, until next week, wishing you bad dreams, darling."
 Nurmi's salary for the show was $75 per week.

 The show's concept of having a themed host introduce films was fresh at the time and had never been done before.
 In later years, stations all over the world would duplicate its format with similar hosts.
 The Vampira Show was seen in the Los Angeles area only but was featured in articles and photo spreads in Newsweek, TV Guide and Life within weeks of its first broadcast.
 The show and its hostess were an instant success and led to Nurmi's appearance on numerous 1950s television shows including The Red Skelton Show and Ed Sullivan's Toast of the Town.

 In David J. Skal's book, The Monster Show, Skal revealed that James Dean, a friend of Maila's at the time before he became famous in films, appeared with his back to the camera in one Vampira episode, where she was dressed as a dominant schoolteacher and rapped his knuckles.

 Cancellation

 Despite its popularity, the series was canceled in 1955 when Nurmi refused to sell her rights to the character to ABC.
 Nurmi revived the series for a short time in 1956 on KHJ-TV.

-After the series' demise, Nurmi appeared in the cult film Plan 9 from Outer Space (1959), dressed as Vampira and credited under that name but out of character.
+After the series' demise, Nurmi appeared in the cult film Plan 9 from Outer Space (1957), dressed as Vampira and credited under that name but out of character.
 Nurmi told Boxoffice that Wood's dialogue was so awful she sought and received permission to perform her entire role in a mute and spellbound manner she referred to as "Maila in an Alpha state."
 Nurmi also performed as Vampira in a Las Vegas stage show titled Come as You Are with Liberace.